Watch the Video Tutorial

 You’ll be given a larger number of data sets for which you will design web a banner.
 They are for the New Democratic Party.
 They need to include:

 - A mug shot of the party member

 - The member’s constituency name

 You’re to mimic my practice file with a different layout and content.
 The NDP web site is a great source for issue-based copy.
 Start with setting up a Photoshop file measuring 300 pixels X 600 pixels, either tall or wide.
 You’ll gather messaging from the NDP web site.
 You’ll need to adapt the provided spreadsheet to suit your design’s Photoshop layers.

 Submitting all those native, layered Photoshop files is going to be too big.
 What we need to do is produce them, but then use an Action or the Image Processor to create jpeg files to submit.
 So do not submit the .psd files you generated.
 Only submit your original design file.

-Use only TypeKit fonts, so you don’t need to worry about submitting them.
+Use only Adobe Fonts, so you don’t need to worry about submitting them.